gristlabs/grainjs/docs/index.md

 A key aspect of GrainJS is that it's nothing more than a library.
 You can use it with TypeScript or JavaScript, and aside from that, you don't need special tooling.
-It has no dependencies, and delivers all its value in a minimized size of about 30kb.
+It has no dependencies, and delivers all its value in a minified size of about 30kb.

 ## Quick tour